2019 10b

 2022 (barrel sample) 98p

 Tasted in April 2023.
 70% C. Sauvignon, 24% Merlot, 5% C. Franc and 1% P. Verdot.
 15% alcohol.
 Big mouthful!
-Packed with luscious berries and fat tannin, great complexity, strong structure, bright acidity, splendid mid-palate, vibrant, superb balance, depth, and length.
-The high alcohol is kept quiet by cascades of creamy fruit and acidity.
+It has luscious berries and fat tannin, great complexity, strong structure, bright acidity, splendid mid-palate, vibrant, superb balance, depth, and length.
+Cascades of creamy fruit and acidity keep the high alcohol content quiet.
 Stupendous effort.

 2021 (barrel sample) 95-96p

 Tasted in April 2022.
 81% C. Sauvignon, 11% C. Franc, 7% Merlot and 1% P. Verdot.
 12.93% alcohol.
 50% less Merlot in the blend.
-It displayed an elegant nose of black- and redcurrants, violet, graphite, and pencil.
-Great complexity, firm structure, fresh, vibrant, superb balance, depth, and length exist.
-Less opulent than in recent vintages but did compensate for that with a big brush of elegance and finesse.
+It displayed an elegant nose of black and red currants, violet, graphite, and pencil.
+Great complexity, firm structure, freshness, vibrancy, superb balance, depth, and length exist.
+It was less abundant than in recent vintages, but it compensated for that with a big brush of elegance and finesse.
 Excellent!
 Awe-inspiring effort.

 2020 (barrel sample) 98p